influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withRunAsUserName(runAsUserName)
 ```

-The UserName in Windows to run the entrypoint of the container process.
+"The UserName in Windows to run the entrypoint of the container process.
 Defaults to the user specified in image metadata if unspecified.
 May also be set in PodSecurityContext.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence."

 ## obj spec.serviceMonitorNamespaceSelector

-Namespace's labels to match for ServiceMonitor discovery.
-If nil, only check own namespace.
+"Namespace's labels to match for ServiceMonitor discovery.
+If nil, only check own namespace."

 ### fn spec.serviceMonitorNamespaceSelector.withMatchExpressions